About the Clinician

 My Journey as a Therapist

 My practice was born out of frustration from trying to find a therapist for my non-binary family member.
 I realized there are simply not enough trans-affirming providers so I set out to become part of the change I wanted to see - and signed up to attend a WPATH training in 2016.
+In 2021, I completed a year-long certification from Widener University in Advanced Transgender Studies.

 Things took an unexpected turn during quarantine, when I found I had too much time on my hands.
 Suddenly I started seeing connections I had missed and began doing a deep dive into the world of neurodivergence.
 After years of paid consultations, trainings, and research--- I uncovered some self-realizations and insights to help clients understand their brains more fully.